norayr/sh_feeder/README.md

 pod_feeder_v2 requires >= python 3.5.
 You can easily install the dependencies with pip:

-`$ pip install -r requirements.txt`
+`$ pip3 install -r requirements.txt`

 ## Migrating from pod_feeder "classic"
-1. pod_feeder_v2's database schema is backward-compatible with the original, so you can point the script at your existing `pod_feeder.db` file (or whatever yours is called).
+1. pod_feeder_v2's database schema is backward-compatible with the original, so you can point the script at your existing `feed.db` file (or whatever yours is called).

 2. the `--title-tags` argument has not been carried forward because in practice it generally creates lots of spurious tags, and the 'stop words' feature is hard to implement.